 With the growing demand for enhanced ebooks which include features such as narration, embedded media, and interactivity, it’s important to consider how many of these elements you want in your book.

 FORMATS: With the growing demand for enhanced ebooks which include features such as narration, embedded media, and interactivity, it’s important to consider how many of these elements you want in your book.
 Knowing this will determine which sales channels and devices you target.
-Amazon devices have very limited support for such rich media.
+Amazon devices have limited support for such rich media.
 Its KF8 device supports text or region magnification and that’s about all.
 Ebook Architects has a good chart for helping you decide whether to distribute through Apple or Barnes and Noble, Kobo or Google, all of which have better support for enhanced media.
 (Update: After August 1, 2021, Amazon will no longer support MOBI files when publishing new or updating previously published reflowable eBooks.
 Instead, use EPUB, DOCX or KPF.
 Mobi is still OK for fixed formats.)

 SOLUTION: The solution to smooth file preparation is to bypass Amazon’s proprietary tools and use a professional conversion house to produce error-free files and provide help with the upload process.
 If unexpected anomalies occur (and they sometimes do) a professional can solve the issues quickly.